Femme fatale

-Femmes fatales were standard fare in hardboiled crime stories in 1930s pulp fiction.
+Femmes fatales were standard fare in hardboiled crime stories in 1930s pulp-fiction.

-A femme fatale (/ˌfɛm fəˈtæl, -ˈtɑːl/ FEM-_-fə-TA(H)L, /fr/; lit. 'fatal woman'), sometimes called a maneater, Mata Hari, or vamp, is a stock character of a mysterious, beautiful, and seductive woman whose charms ensnare her lovers, often leading them into compromising, deadly traps.
+A femme fatale (/ˌfɛm fəˈtæl, -ˈtɑːl/ FEM-_-fə-TA(H)L, /fr/; lit. 'fatal woman'), sometimes called a maneater, Mata Hari, or vamp, is a stock character: a mysterious, beautiful, and seductive woman whose charms ensnare her lovers, often leading them into compromising, deadly traps.
 She is an archetype of literature and art.
-Her ability to enchant, entice and hypnotize her victim with a spell was in the earliest stories seen as verging on supernatural; hence, the femme fatale today is still often described as having a power akin to an enchantress, seductress, witch, having power over men.
-Femmes fatales are typically villainous, or at least morally ambiguous, and always associated with a sense of mystification, and unease.
+Her ability to enchant, entice and hypnotize her victims with a spell was seen in the earliest stories as verging on supernatural; hence, the femme fatale is often described as having a power akin to an enchantress, seductress, or witch, having power over men.
+Femmes fatales, typically villainous, or at least morally ambiguous, always evoke a sense of mystification, and unease.